 About Dr. Julie Laut

-Julie served for three years on the Unitarian Universalist Church of Urbana-Champaign Board of Trustees.
-She helped raise over $70,000 to install solar panels on the building, fostered increased accessibility, and helped lead the congregation to commit to work on racial justice.
-Her work with UUCUC continues in the areas of pastoral care, youth engagement, and lay ministry.
-During her short tenure on the Urbana City Council, Julie led the City to embrace anti-racist work through membership in the Government Alliance on Race and Equity (GARE) and encouraged a renewal of youth engagement.
+Julie has been deeply involved in community activism since moving to Urbana-Champaign in 2008.
+She organized alongside fellow grad students with children during the 2009 GEO strike.
+During her time on the Unitarian Universalist Church of Urbana-Champaign Board of Trustees, culminating in a year as Board Chair, she helped raise over $70,000 to install solar panels, fostered increased building accessibility, and lead the congregation to commit to work on racial justice.
+Her work with UUCUC continues in the areas of lay ministry and reproductive justice.
+During a short tenure on the Urbana City Council in 2020, Julie led the City to embrace anti-racist work through membership in the Government Alliance on Race and Equity (GARE) and advocated for gender-neutral language in all ordinances and communications.

 The pandemic led Julie to focus on hyper-local activism.
 In response to alarming levels of food insecurity, she established a Little Free Pantry at her home.
 She handed the pantry over to UUCUC in the fall of 2022.
 Julie also launched CU Lockdown Trivia (CULT) in March 2020, which has raised over $50,000 for non-profit organizations to date.
 Her work in these areas was recognized by the UIUC International Students & Scholars Services with the 2020 Outstanding Community Partner award.
 Julie also spearheaded the creation of "Open Hearts: A COVID Memorial," a public memorial to all those lost to COVID in Champaign County.
 The memorial was dedicated on January 21, 2021, and is now maintained by the CU Public Health District.